mhoehle/hoehleatsu.github.io/_posts/2017-06-22-interpretcis.md

 **[Client]:** ???

-**[Statistician]:** You might just want to skip all the details and just write that the **95% Bayesian confidence interval** is 9.1%- 14.5%.
+**[Statistician]:** You might want to skip all the details and write that the 95% **Bayesian confidence interval** is 9.1%- 14.5%.

 **[Client]:** And what if the reviewers do not agree with my prior distribution?

 **[Statistician]:** Then return to your flat prior, i.e. the uniform.
-Nobody usually questions that even though you just told me that you don't believe in it yourself:
+Nobody usually questions that even though you told me that you don't believe in it yourself:

 ```r